Sispheor/snipux/README.md

 The script is based on [bat](https://github.com/sharkdp/bat).
 Follow instructions on the Github repository to install it.

-Place the folder doc_viewer somewhere, for eample in ~Document/doc_viewer
+Place the folder doc_viewer somewhere, for example in `~Document/snipux`
 ```
 tree Documents/snipux
 Documents/snipux